discord/endanger/README.md

 // Get all of the deleted files. files.deleted // [File, File, ...]

-// Get all of the modified files. files.modified // [File, File, ...]
+// Get all of the modified (not including created) files. files.modified // [File, File, ...]

 // Get all of the edited (created or modified) files.